riven314/All-of-Statistics-Exercises/README.md

 # Log (Updated in 02/01/2019)
 ### Complete
+1. Chapter 2.11, 2.12: Transformation of Random Variables
-1. Chapter 5: Convergence of Random Variables
+2. Chapter 5: Convergence of Random Variables
-2. Chapter 8: The Bootstrap
+3. Chapter 8: The Bootstrap
-3. Chapter 2.11, 2.12: Transformation of Random Variables
+4. Chapter 9.3-9.11: Maximum Likelihood Estimation and Delta Method

 ### In Progress
-1. Chapter 9.3-9.11: Maximum Likelihood Estimation and Delta Method
-2. Chapter 11: Bayesian Inference
+1. Chapter 11: Bayesian Inference
-3. Chapter 8: Nonparametric Estimate of CDF
+2. Chapter 8: Nonparametric Estimate of CDF

 ### To be Done
 1. Chapter 20: Nonparametric Curve Estimation